setpass/setpass-polyverse-testnet/README.md

-# PIT Phase 1 repo project: Cross-chain Proof of NFT
+# PIT Phase 2 repo project: Cross-chain Proof of NFT

-This repository is created to enter the PIT phase 1 challenge # 22.
+This repository is created to enter the PIT phase 2.

 ## Team Members

-- @tmsdkeys - Lead Developer
-- @dshiell - Developer
+- @dongqn

 ## Description